lpinner/vscode-chordpro/README.md

  - Snippets
  - Build Systems (chordpro -> PDF) requires ["chordpro"](https://www.chordpro.org) is installed.

- for more information on usage, see the `Docs` folder.

 ## About ChordPro

 The ChordPro format is a simple notation syntax for guitar chord and tab files commonly found on the internet.